akaigoro/df4j/README.md

 and then short introductory article "Dataflow Programming: Concept, Languages and Applications" by Tiago Boldt Sousa.

 The primary goal of this library is to investigate the anatomy of asynchronous programming.
+So this project avoids highly optimized cryptic code usually found in such library.
+The main goal was to make readable code.

 The asynchronous programming always attracted Java programmers, and the absence of a complete asynchronous support in language and runtime only stimulated programmers to find their own solutions.
 Today some asynchronous libraries for Java are very popular, e.g. rx-java, vert.x, Akka.